shsagir/play-area-sync/docs/install-craft-3-uni-alternative.md

 Use the [official Craft 3 install guide](https://github.com/craftcms/docs/blob/v3/en/installation.md) as your guideline to install Craft on your local machine first.

 The way you do that will set the course on how you will deploy Craft CMS on fortrabbit.
 There are two ways to get Craft 3: A. via Composer or B. by download.
-Those ways are matching the different [deployment workflows - SFTP and Git](/deployment-methods) here on fortrabbit.
+Those ways are matching the different [deployment workflows](/deployment-methods) [SFTP](/sftp-uni) and [Git](/git-deployment) here on fortrabbit.
 Choose your workflow now:

 ### A. Install Craft with Composer + deploy with Git